hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 1. **Main State Machine Executor**: The Main Executor handles the execution of the zkEVM.
 This is where EVM Bytecodes are interpreted using a new **zero-knowledge Assembly language** (or zkASM), specially developed by the team.
 The executor also sets up the polynomial constraints that every valid batch of transactions must satisfy.
 Another new language, also a specially developed language by the team, called the **Polynomial Identity Language** (or PIL) is used to encode all the polynomial constraints.

 2. **Secondary State Machines**: Every computation required in proving the correctness of transactions is represented in the zkEVM as a state machine.
 The zkProver, being the most complex part of the whole project, consists of several state machines; from those carrying out bitwise functionalities (e.g., XORing, padding, etc.) to those performing hashing (e.g., Keccak, Poseidon), even to verifying signatures (e.g., ECDSA).

-The collection of the secondary state machines, therefore, refers to a collection of all state machines in the zkProver.
+<br><br>The collection of the secondary state machines, therefore, refers to a collection of all state machines in the zkProver.
 It is not a subcomponent per se, but a collection of various executors for individual secondary state machines.
-The set of state machines are:
+The set of state machines are:</br></br>

 - Binary SM
 - Memory SM